Sienci-Labs/Resources/gsender/gs-compile.md

     yarn prepare
     ```
     This command typically cleans out old build artifacts (`./dist` and `./output` directories) and prepares the environment.
 2.  **Install main dependencies:**
     ```bash
     yarn install
     ```
     This command downloads and installs all required Node.js packages as defined in `package.json` and `yarn.lock`.
 This step can take some time and may compile native modules.

+---

 ### Development Workflow

 These commands are ideal for active development, offering features like hot-reloading for faster iteration.

-1.  **Run in Development Mode with Hot Reloading:**
+1.  **Run in Development Mode (Hot Reloading):**
     ```bash
-    yarn run dev
+    yarn dev
     ```
-    This is the primary command for active development.
-It orchestrates building the development server and client components (`build-dev`) and then launches the application (`start-dev`) along with a Tailwind CSS watcher (`tailwind-dev`).
-Changes to your code will automatically trigger a rebuild and refresh of the application, providing instant feedback.

-2.  **Build Server-Side Components (Development):**
+    This launches the local development server.
+Please open gSender in your browser at [http://localhost:8000](http://localhost:8000).
+    Any changes you make to the source code will automatically reload.
+2.  **Clean previous builds (optional but recommended):**
     ```bash
-    yarn build-dev-server
+    yarn clean
     ```
-    This command focuses on compiling the backend/server-side (Electron main process) components of gSender in development mode using `webpack`.
-It's useful if you only need to rebuild the main process without touching the UI.

-3.  **Build UI (Development):**
+    Removes old build artifacts and prepares a clean environment for a fresh build.

+---

+### Production / Release Build Workflow

+These commands are used to create optimized, distributable versions of gSender for your operating system.

+1.  **Build the Production Application:**
     ```bash
-    yarn build-dev-app
+    yarn build
     ```
-    This command handles preparing the user interface (React front-end) for development, including copying static assets like `favicon.ico`, `images`, and `assets`.

-4.  **Launch the Development Application:**
+    This compiles the app for production into the `dist` directory.
+    It includes minification and optimization suitable for release.
+2.  **Build OS-specific Packages:**
+    *   `yarn build:windows`
+    *   `yarn build:macos`
+    *   `yarn build:linux`
+    Each command produces a platform-specific package (e.g., `.exe`, `.dmg`, `.AppImage`, or `.deb`).
+3.  **Build Electron Package (Cross-platform builder):**
     ```bash
-    yarn start-dev
+    yarn electron-builder
     ```
-    This command directly launches the gSender application in development mode after the `build-dev` process has completed, enabling verbose logging and setting a default port.
-It uses the executable `./bin/gsender`.

-### Production/Release Build Workflow

-These commands are used to create the final, optimized build of the application, often destined for distribution.

-1.  **Run Linting (Optional but Recommended):**
-    ```bash
-    yarn lint
-    ```
-    This command runs `eslint` and `stylint` to check the codebase for style and quality issues.
-It might report warnings but doesn't necessarily prevent compilation.
-The CI workflow runs `yarn lint` before building.

-2.  **Perform Pre-Build Steps for Release:**
-    ```bash
-    yarn prebuild-prod
-    ```
-    This command synchronizes packages and runs `scripts/prebuild-prod.sh`, which is essential for setting up the production build environment.

-3.  **Build the Application (Production/Release Version):**
-    ```bash
-    yarn run build
-    ```
-    This command is an alias for `yarn build-prod`.
-It compiles the React web application (`vite:build`) and the Electron main process (`build-prod-server`) for production, creating an optimized, production-ready bundle.
-It corresponds to a tagged version in Git.
-The output will typically be found in a `dist` directory.

-4.  **Build the Application (Latest/Nightly Version):**
-    ```bash
-    yarn run build-latest
-    ```
-    This command is similar to `yarn build-prod` but is specifically used by the CI when building from a branch (e.g., `master` or `dev`).
-It includes similar parallel tasks for the server, UI, and CSS compilation, providing the most up-to-date version for continuous integration.

-5.  **Run the Packaged Application (Production Mode):**
-    ```bash
-    yarn prod
-    ```
-    This command first runs `yarn build-prod` to compile the application for production and then launches it using the `./bin/gsender` executable with `NODE_ENV=production`.
-This simulates how a user would launch an installed gSender application.

-6.  **Run the Built Electron Application Directly:**
-    ```bash
-    yarn start-electron
-    ```
-    This command directly launches the Electron application by pointing to the main entry file within the `dist/gsender` directory (`electron ./dist/gsender/main`).
-This is useful for testing the final packaged Electron application without going through the full `yarn prod` script.

-### Creating Distributable Packages (AppImage, .deb, .exe, .dmg)

-After performing a `yarn build` or `yarn build-latest`, you can create platform-specific installers or runnable binaries using the `electron-builder` scripts.
-These scripts use `scripts/electron-builder.sh` internally.

-*   **For all platforms (based on your OS):**
-    ```bash
-    yarn make
-    ```
-    This will attempt to build a distributable package (e.g., `.exe` on Windows, `.dmg` on macOS, `.AppImage` or `.deb` on Linux) for your current operating system.
-*   **For specific platforms:**
-    *   **Linux Binaries (x64 and ARM64):**
-        ```bash
-        yarn run build:linux
-        # For specific architectures:
-        yarn run build:linux-x64
-        yarn run build:linux-arm64
-        ```
-        These commands are used to create AppImage and `.deb` packages for Linux.
-    *   **macOS Binaries (x64 and ARM64):**
-        ```bash
-        yarn run build:macos
-        # For specific architectures:
-        yarn run build:macos-x64
-        yarn run build:macos-arm64
-        ```
-        These commands are used to build `.dmg` installers for macOS.
-    *   **Windows Binaries (x64):**
-        ```bash
-        yarn run build:windows
-        # For specific architectures:
-        yarn run build:windows-x64
-        ```
-        These commands generate `.exe` installers for Windows.
+    Uses [Electron Builder](https://www.electron.build/) to create a standalone installer.
+    The output (e.g., `.exe`, `.dmg`, `.AppImage`, `.zip`) will appear in the `output/` folder.

+---

 ### Raspberry Pi (ARM) Specific Build

-The gSender' CI has a dedicated job for building Raspberry Pi packages, which uses a Docker-based approach for consistency and environment control. **For Pi 5 and other 64-bit Raspberry Pi models, native ARM64 compilation is the recommended approach over cross-compilation.**
+The gSender's CI has a dedicated job for building Raspberry Pi packages, which uses a Docker-based approach for consistency and environment control. **For Pi 5 and other 64-bit Raspberry Pi models, native ARM64 compilation is the recommended approach over cross-compilation.**

 1.  **Inspect the Pi Build Script:** The CI executes `scripts/build-pi.sh`.
 It's recommended to examine this script and the associated `DockerfilePi` in the project root for the most accurate and up-to-date instructions for building on a Raspberry Pi.
 2.  **Using Docker (Recommended for Pi):**